Boris Johnson sees record rebellion from his own Conservative Party on covid policies

 The measure still passed easily, as did others, with support from the opposition Labour Party.
 But it was an embarrassing rebuke for Johnson — the largest rebellion he has seen since the December 2019 election and one of the biggest for a Conservative prime minister.

-People in British political circles have begun to speculate about whether, perhaps, Johnson might possibly be replaced in the new year.
+People in British political circles have begun to speculate about whether, perhaps, Johnson might be replaced in the new year.

-Conservative backbenchers say they are tired of his restrictions, zigzags, and mixed messaging on the virus, and who remember well how the government last year essentially “canceled” Christmas at the last minute.
+Conservative backbenchers say they are tired of his restrictions, zigzags and mixed messaging on the virus, and remember well how the government last year essentially “canceled” Christmas at the last minute.

 Many in his party have grumbled that they don’t trust Johnson, who is at a low in public opinion polls these days, amid outcry about Christmas parties that may or may not have happened at Downing Street during lockdown last year.